 Bill Gibb and Models, 1970s.

-Editor's note: One of my goals for 2016 was to continue to help spread and share our love and knowledge of why this little world of vintage loveliness that I have created amongst these web pages even exists.
+Editor's note (Updated): One of my goals for 2016 was to continue to help spread and share our love and knowledge of why this little world of vintage loveliness that I have created amongst these web pages even exists.
 Beyond posting pretty pictures and editorials and sharing stories of days gone by, everything I do with my team really springs from my great love of the vintage that I source and find all around the world.
 It is at heart, all about vintage, and yet sometimes I feel that with all the other aspects that go into running this blog and the site that I can get caught up in so many things that take away from the simple act of my love of the great designers and their creations.
-To offset that, I have decided to highlight one of the designers whose work I love each week.
-This is not intended as a comprehensive biography but rather bits and pieces of what I have learned through my years in this business, along with some examples of the work and pieces I have in my shop.
-It is my little weekly love tribute to someone from the past and I hope you enjoy this new addition to our blog. xx Cherie
+To offset that, I have decided to highlight one of the designers whose work I love.
+I originally began to do this each week but that has since evolved into my weekly column that now posts each Friday.
+These original columns and my new weekly column is not intended as comprehensive biographies but rather bits and pieces of what I have learned through my years in this business, along with some examples of the work and pieces I have in my shop.
+It is my own version of a love tribute to someone from the past. xx Cherie

 Before I dig into Bill Gibb this week I want to say thank you - my post on Geoffrey Beene (click here to read if you missed it!) was the top read post on the blog last week and I received notes from several of you about it and how much you enjoyed it.
-I also wanted to answer a question on why we don't have a comments section - it gets spammed like mad and drives me batty.
-For some reason no matter what I do we inevitably get spam-botted and so I just abolished it rather then submitting everyone to endless dribble in the comments.
+I also wanted to answer a question on why we don't have a comments section anymore - it gets spammed like mad and there seems to be no way to control this.
+For some reason no matter what we do, we inevitably get spam-botted and so I just abolished it rather then submitting everyone to seeing all that spam in the comments.

-I also wanted to give fair warning that there is a high chance that I will say "I love" every single designer that I cover each week.
-I know it sounds a little tedious and I know I own a shop so it might sound superfluous, but the truth is - its actually the truth.
+I also wanted to give fair warning that there is a high chance that I will say "I love" every single designer that I cover each time.
+I know it sounds a little tedious and I know I own a shop so it might sound superfluous, but the truth is - it is actually the truth.
 I do love many, many designers and my love runs far and wide over the decades.
-It's part and parcel of what I do and I am endlessly developing little mini-obsessions with someone's work and going on a mad collection spree and then turning my attention to another when something about that catches my eye.
-This particularly happens when I luck upon a really really good piece and sometimes it takes months and months before I work up the gumption to actually let some pieces go.
-Gibb can do that to me in a heart beat and the pieces on the site right now are really, really good ones and I am proud to offer them up.
+It's part and parcel of what I do and I am endlessly developing little mini-obsessions with someone's work and going on a mad dsicovery spree and then turning my attention to another when something about that catches my eye.
+This particularly happens when I luck upon a really, really good piece and sometimes it takes months and months before I work up the gumption to actually let some pieces go.
+Gibb can do that to me in a heart beat.

 On the topper for the Bill Gibb section of the site we have this little intro to his work and career: